Welcome to WEPP Wiki

 Quick Start

-Step 1: Download the test dataset
+Step 1: Download the RSV-A test dataset

 mkdir -p data/RSVA_real